 “If anyone causes one of these little ones—those who believe in me—to stumble, it would be better for them if a large millstone were hung around their neck and they were thrown into the sea.
 If your hand causes you to stumble, cut it off.
 It is better for you to enter life maimed than with two hands to go into genenna, where the fire never goes out.
 And if your foot causes you to stumble, cut buy viagra online it off.
-It is better for you to enter life crippled than to have two feet and be thrown into genenna.
+It is better for how long takes viagra to work you to enter life crippled than to have two feet and be thrown into genenna.
 And if your eye causes you to stumble, pluck it out.
 It is better for you to enter the kingdom of God with one eye than to have two eyes and be thrown into genenna, where “‘the worms that eat them do not die, and the fire is not quenched.’”
 (Mark 9:22-28)

 a fire, a world of evil among the parts of the body.
 It corrupts the whole body, sets the whole course of one’s life on fire, and is itself set on fire by genenna.”
 (James 3:6)

-So, since Sheol/Hades is “the grave” for all people, this is not what we would consider “hell” (as a place of punishment).
+These are all of the times “hell” is mentioned in the Bible.
+Exploring Gehenna So, since Sheol/Hades is “the grave” for all people, this is not what we would consider “hell” (as a place of punishment).
 Since Tartarus is only mentioned once and is clearly a reference to a mythological place for the imprisonment of angels (not men), it is also not what we would traditionally consider “hell”.
 Therefore, Gehenna is the word we would most associate with “hell”, as a place of punishment.
 So, some observations

 we can make about Gehenna from these passages: